 ‘And even if you did you wouldn’t have been able to send it.’
 Morgan said.

-Devesi felt the weight of their stares and resisted the urge to scrunch down smaller in her spot beside Karda on the end of the bench seat.
+Devesi felt the weight of their stares and shifted slightly so that she was hidden behind Karda in her spot beside him on the end of the bench seat.

 ‘That’s enough, Morgan.
 Devesi couldn’t make any deliveries because she was suspended through no fault of her own.’
 Karda said.